AnaMelisaGo/portfolio-2-mario-schulte-table/README.md

 The first thing that is loaded in the site is a guide for first time players.

-The fom to create a player's profile is short, simple and intuitive, with placeholders for the user.
+The form to create a player's profile is short, simple and intuitive, with placeholders for the user.
 The birth year input area only accepts numbers.

 All files are named according to their purpose.
 The code is labeled for easy access and well indented for readability.
 All functions in the script are documented using docstrings for future maintainability and debugging.